 Physical effects of peyote often include numbness and tension.
 It can also cause an increase in blood pressure and heart rate.
 Users may experience:

 - sweating or shivering

-Among indigenous populations, peyote is believed to have medical properties as well.It’s been said to aid in the treatment of everything from toothaches to diabetes.
+Among certain indigenous populations across the Americas, peyote is believed to have medical properties.It’s been said to aid in the treatment of everything from toothaches to diabetes.

 In modern medicine, psychedelics are gaining traction as a therapeutic treatment for treatment-resistant depression, but there is little research on their abilities to treat other ailments.